pbenefice/ecs-fargate-with-terraform/terraform/modules/ecs/README.md

-# ecs-global
+# ecs

-Define common ecs resource like ecs cluster or s3 bucket to store artifacts.
+Demo to deploy an app on ECS